Jammy2211/PyAutoGalaxy/paper/paper.md

 language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a model from `LightProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a non-linear search, for example `dynesty` [@dynesty], `emcee` [@emcee] or `PySwarms` [@pyswarms].
-By composing a model with `Pixelization` and `Regularization` objects, the galaxy's light is reconstructed using a non parametric rectangular grid that accounts for irregular galaxy morphologies.
+By composing a model with `Pixelization`  objects, the galaxy's light is reconstructed using a non parametric rectangular grid that accounts for irregular galaxy morphologies.
 Multiple images of the same galaxy can be fitted simultaneously, using models whose parameters vary across wavelength.